ericcornelissen/git-tag-annotation-action/CONTRIBUTING.md

 such as:

 - The exact version of the Action you're using.
-- A description of the expected behaviour and the actual behaviour.
+- A description of the expected behavior and the actual behavior.
 - All error and warning messages.
 - A link to a workflow run where the bug occurs with [debug logging] enabled.